Subscribie/subscribie/docs/content/en/docs/Tasks/add-options-to-a-subscription-plan.md

 date: 2022-11-15
 weight: 5
 description: >
-  A guide on how to add options to a subscription plan.
+  Need to provide your customers with some options?
+Leran how to add options to a subscription plan.
 ---

 Learn how to add options to a subscription plan, this will be shown when customers are signing up to your subscription plan.